ecg-icas/icas/src/source/reference/get-campaigns.rst

 Name                    Type        Description
 ====================    ========    =================================================================================================================================================
 status                  string      Coma-separated list of statuses to filter on.
 Valid campaign statuses are `ACTIVE` and `PAUSED`.
 By default no status filter is applied. offset                  integer     Skips the first N campaigns.
-Default is 0 limit                   integer     The number of campaigns to return.
+Default is 0. limit                   integer     Indicates the number of campaigns to return.
 Default is 100.
+Valid values are positive numbers (>0).
 ====================    ========    =================================================================================================================================================

 TODO: sort on status? sort on anything else? (like dateCreated?)